whileseated/call_the_shots/README.md

 | 02_README_json_downloader.md | claude-3.7-sonnet-max | 02_json_downloader.py |

 **Data Files**
-- [x] `01_create_entire-field.py` will create `entire-field.csv`
+- [x] `python3 01_create_entire-field.py` will create `entire-field.csv`
-- [x] `02_json_downloader.py` will create a folder of json files
+- [x] `python3 02_json_downloader.py` will create a folder of json files

-After that, you'll want to generate the five scripts that interact with the data files and glue everything together.
-Could it be done all-in-one?
+After that, you'll want to generate the five scripts that interact with the data files.
+Could this be done as an all-in-one script?
 Probably!

 | ReadMe File | LLM model (tested) | Output File |
 |------------------------------|----------------------|---------------|